Cutting a Pancake with an Exotic Knife: The constrained long-legged T and A

 \section{The constrained long-legged \texorpdfstring{$\overline{{\sf T}}$}{\sf T} and \texorpdfstring{$\overline{{\sf A}}$}{{\sf A}}}

 Up to this point in our investigations we were able to analyze the shapes by hand, using pencil and paper and traditional drawing instruments.
-But the next two shapes in the similarity family, $\overline{\sf T}$ and $\overline{{\sf A}}$, appear to be more difficult and we invoked the aid of the computer (and even so, we will only end up with guesses at the solutions).
+But the next two \mabp\ in the similarity genus, $\overline{\sf T}$ and $\overline{{\sf A}}$, appear to be more difficult and we invoked the aid of the computer.
+In the case of $\overline{\sf T}$, we find an exact formula, which, however, is no longer a polynomial in $n$ but a quasipolynomial.
+The case of $\overline{{\sf A}}$ is harder and here we are only able to determine the numbers up to $n = 3$.
+Beyond that point, we only have lower and upper bounds.